This article is for users who are wanting to process pays for their employees in advance for the holiday season.

 Note For STP Users: As each EFT bank file is generated, an STP Pay Event will be created (as normal).
 Report the Pay Event to the ATO after each bank file has been uploaded to the bank.
 The ATO requires you to report a Pay Event on or before the payment date so it is acceptable to report your Pay Events in advance.

 Tip 5: Licensing

-The Sage Software Australia Help Desk operates with a skeleton staff over the Christmas & New Year period, so only limited staff resources are available to make any changes to software licenses.
+The Access Group Help Desk operates with a skeleton staff over the Christmas & New Year period, so only limited staff resources are available to make any changes to software licenses.
 If you have any licensing changes (such as a change of company name), please finalise this before the 21st of December, if possible, to avoid any temporary licenses expiring and locking you out of your Wagemaster system.

 Tip 6: Back-Up Your Database Prior To Processing Your EFT (Bank File)